Some links in this article are affiliate links, which means I earn from qualifying purchases.

-Deadlift slippers don’t have a heel-to-toe drop built into the sole.
+Powerlifting slippers don’t have a heel-to-toe drop built into the sole.
 The sole will mimic the surface you’re standing on.
-So if you’re standing on a flat surface, then your foot will be flat while deadlifting.
+So if you’re standing on a flat surface, your foot will be flat while deadlifting.

 4. It’s The Cheapest Deadlift Shoe You Can Buy

-Out of all the deadlift shoes that I would recommend, the prices range from $60-$110 USD.
+Out of all the deadlift shoes that I would recommend.
+The prices range from $60-$110.

-This can be an expensive purchase for a shoe that you’ll only wear for deadlifting.
+This can be expensive for a shoe you’ll only wear for deadlifting.

-The cheapest deadlift shoe you can buy is going to be a deadlift slipper.
+The cheapest deadlift shoe you can buy will be a deadlift slipper.

-Deadlift slippers will range from $20-35 USD, which is a lot more budget-friendly when compared with other brands of deadlift shoes (Sabo, Converse, Otomix, Asics, Adidas).
+Deadlift slippers will range from $20-35, which is a lot more budget-friendly when compared with other brands of deadlift shoes (Sabo, Converse, Otomix, Asics, Adidas).